 Recovery Following Reverse Abdominoplasty

 Complications that can arise from reverse abdominoplasty surgery include raised red scars, bleeding, and infection.
-Reverse tummy tucks are not as common as conventional abdominoplasties, so it is important that patients consult with an experienced plastic surgeon who has performed this procedure regularly for years.
+Reverse tummy tucks are not as common as conventional abdominoplasties, so it is important that patients consult with surgeons who have experience with the procedure.

 Patients planning on becoming pregnant in the future should discuss this with their surgeon and may ultimately be advised to postpone the reverse abdominoplasty.
 Pregnancy and weight gain can stretch the skin and muscles of the abdomen, having a negative impact on the effects of the procedure and requiring revision.